-The procedure is done by an interventional radiologist, a doctor who specializes in this type of procedure.
-Because you must be still during the treatment, we will give you sedation to make you comfortable.
+PEI is done by an interventional radiologist, a doctor or advanced practice provider who specializes in procedures that are guided by X-ray images.
+Because you must be perfectly still during the treatment, we will give you general anesthesia to make you sleep.

-- The procedure is done in a computed tomography (CT) scanner. - It takes about 1 to 3 hours, depending on the size and number of tumors being treated. - Once you are comfortable, a radiology technologist will clean your skin around the area of your procedure with a special soap.
-Tell this person if you have any allergies.
-The technologist may need to shave some hair in the area where the doctor will be working. - Your doctor will insert a needle or multiple needles into your tumor.
-The needle may need to be inserted more than once into the same tumor.
-If you have many tumors, several of them may be treated in 1 session. - The needle is removed after the tumor is destroyed.
-The only sign of the treatment will be small quarter-inch nicks in your skin where the needles were placed.
+- The procedure is done in an interventional radiology suite or a computed tomography (CT) scanner.
+It takes about 1 to 3 hours, depending on the size and number of tumors being treated. - Once you are asleep, a radiology technologist will clean your skin around the area of your procedure with a special soap.
+Tell them if you have any allergies.
+The technologist may need to shave some hair in the area where the doctor will be working.